Contractual Limitations on Damages

 Interpretation and construction of contractual limitations on damages

 Contractual limitations on damages are interpreted in the same manner as other contractual provisions, with the aim being to determine the parties’ actual intent.
-There exist a number of methods that aim to arrive at the contractual intent.
+Courts use several methods to determine the parties’ intent.

-Special consideration is required when an agreement provides for both a warranty and a limitation of liability.
+Special consideration is required when an agreement provides for both a warranty or guarantee of a certain quality of the goods or services and a limitation of liability.
 In such a case, interpretation of the agreement may lead to the conclusion that one of the clauses prevails, for example, when the warranty is contained in the main text of the agreement and the limitation of liability in the annexed standard terms.
 However, if a party gives a warranty without at the same time also assuming liability for a breach of the warranty, the warranty may be considered to be consistent with the limitation of liability.

 Burden of proof